edojatheophilus/PortfolioProjects/SQL/README.md

 | Vat                           | Value-added tax amount                                    | DECIMAL(12, 2)    |
 | Gross_margin_percentage       | Gross margin percentage                                   | DECIMAL(5, 2)     |
 ## SQL Analysis
+## Data Wrangling
+In the first stage, the data undergoes thorough examination to identify any instances of NULL or missing values.
+Strategies are then devised to effectively handle and replace these values where necessary.

+## Database Creation
+The process begins by constructing a database where tables are defined and data is inserted accordingly.
+During the table creation, each field is specified as NOT NULL, ensuring that no null values are present in the database.
+This approach effectively filters out any potential null values from the outset.
 ## Feature Engineering
 ## Date and Time Features
 Day of the Week: Added day_of_week column indicating the day number (1-7).